Stringboom/harvest/README.md

 #### What I Would add

 - API Auth
+- in-depth caching
+- More Integration with monorepo
 - More API Endpoints
 - CI/CD with Github Secrets
 - Utilize more of Turbo repo ( pruning )